gerhard-h/qmk_firmware/keyboards/planck/keymaps/autosymbol2/readme.md

  * uses Shift and Ctrl home row mods (prefering stronger fingers)
  * Thumb symetry (high compfort and easy to learn)
  * combined Numpad(phone like) and Navigation layer
- * proper arranged cursor keys
+ * proper arranged cursor keys on a 40% keyboard
  * option to use tapdance on one shot layers (sounds usefull when imlementig a one hand layout)
  * for german keyboard layout (when only useing US keys the symbol arrangement could be further improved )
  * slightly improved QUERTY (NT and interpunctuation mod)

 ## qmk options
-  * no VIA because of unknown incomptibilities and size limitations
+  * no VIA because of unknown incomptibilities and size limitations using extra layers
   * tap dance
   * rgb key highlighting per layer
-  * custom keycodes (macros)
+  * custom keycodes (macros, autosymbol, home row shift)
-  * KEY_LOCK_ENABLE
   * SWAP_HANDS_ENABLE
   * MOUSEKEY_ENABLE